- Military Basics

 Information and support for service members and their families.
 About the Call Center.

-Here are some steps to take both before and after a natural disaster strikes, as well as resources to rely on should a disaster occur.
+Here are some steps to take, as well as resources to rely on should one occur.

 Get prepared before disaster strikes

-Military OneSource gives you guidance on what you need to know to prepare for any kind of emergency.
-Learn how to create a family emergency plan and disaster kit, sign up for installation emergency alerts and more.
-Also follow these other disaster preparation steps so a disaster does not overtake you and your family:
+Military OneSource offers you guidance on what you should know to prepare for any kind of emergency.
+Learn how to create a family emergency plan, put together a disaster kit, sign up for installation emergency alerts and more.
+Also, follow these additional steps so a disaster does not overtake you and your family:

 Start a conversation with your family.
-Planning ahead for disaster often starts with having a conversation with your family.
-Create a family emergency plan for your military family.
-Learn even more and find helpful checklists at Ready.gov.
+Planning ahead for a disaster often starts with having a conversation with your family.
+Establish some basic rules so everyone will know how to communicate and where to meet up before or after the event.
+You can also create a family emergency plan.
+Learn more and find helpful checklists at Ready.gov.

 Know how to evacuate when disaster strikes.
 Evacuations occur more frequently than most people realize.
 Know what protective measures to take before, during and after an evacuation.
 It is essential to have an emergency plan in place and your disaster kit — with several days’ worth of supplies — ready in order to be prepared for an evacuation of any type.